szczurek-lab/Celloscope/README.md

 # Basic usage
 Celloscope takes as an input the following files provided in `input_data` directory:

-* `param.txt` - file containing run setting (values for hyperparameters, number of iterations etc.),
+* `param.txt` - file containing run setting (hyperparameters, number of iterations etc.),
-* `matB.csv` - binary matrix with prior knowledge on marker genes,
+* `matB.csv` - binary matrix with prior knowledge about marker genes,
 * `C_gs.csv` - gene expression data,
-* `n_cells.csv` - estimates for the number of cells in each spot.
+* `n_cells.csv` - estimates for the number of cells in each ST spot.

 Celloscope can be run from the `code` directory as follows: